 Josephine Hicks is a trial lawyer with 25 years’ experience in litigating disputes for a wide range of clients, including public utilities, manufacturers and distributors, chemical companies, and other businesses.
-She regularly advises clients on issues including insurance coverage, contract disputes, unfair trade practices, condemnation matters, product liability, and other commercial disputes.
+She regularly advises clients on issues that include insurance coverage, contract disputes, unfair trade practices, condemnation matters, product liability, and other commercial disputes.

-Ms. Hicks also serves as the Church Attorney for The Episcopal Church, and she handles investigations and ecclesiastical disciplinary proceedings under the Canons for The Episcopal Church.
+She also serves as the Church Attorney for The Episcopal Church, and she handles investigations and ecclesiastical disciplinary proceedings under the Canons for The Episcopal Church.

 Josephine brings a wealth of experience to each matter, helping clients navigate litigation disputes, garnering and evaluating the facts, and making strong legal arguments to get the best possible results – whether that be a quick dismissal, a favorable settlement, or victory at trial.
 She has experience in North Carolina state and federal courts; the North Carolina Court of Appeals and Supreme Court; and the U.S. Court of Appeals for the Fourth Circuit, as well as in arbitration proceedings.